 If you have further questions after reading this article, we invite you to contact us at Shouse Law Group.

-California’s state minimum wage overrides the federal minimum wage of $7.25 per hour.
-If you work in California, you must be paid the higher state minimum wage.
+California’s minimum wage law overrides the federal minimum wage of $7.25 per hour.
+If you work in California, you must be paid the higher state minimum wage rate.

-In addition, California’s minimum wage is set to increase every year until 2023.5 The following table shows what the minimum wage will be between 2017 and 2023.
+In addition, California’s minimum wage is set to increase every new year until 2023.5 The following table shows what the new minimum wage increases will be between 2017 and 2023 under state law.

 (26 or more employees)

 |CA Minimum Wage for Small Employers |

 |Year||CA Minimum Hourly Wage for Large (26+ Employees) and Small (25 or Fewer Employees) Employers|

 In addition, many California localities (city and county) have their own minimum wages.
 If you work in one of these places, your employer must pay you the higher local minimum wage.